 I only wanted to see how they’d handle transforming Pokemon into the real world, and they’ve done a fantastic job at that.
 Every Pokemon stayed true to the source material, which really helped bring the world of Rhyme City to life.

 Yeah, there were times where the CGI looked off and kinda weird, which unfortunately did pull me out of the immersion from time to time.
 However, the dynamic between Ryan Reynolds’ Pikachu and Justice Smith’s Tim Goodman more than made up for it.

 Overall, I had a blast watching Detective Pikachu.
-It definitely was made for the fans, but even people don’t care for Pokemon will find enjoyment in seeing a talking yellow mouse solve a mystery in world filled with pocket monsters.
-I would definitely recommend to give it a watch.
+It definitely was made for the fans, but even people don’t care for Pokemon will find enjoyment in seeing a talking yellow mouse solve a mystery in a world filled with pocket monsters.
+I would definitely recommend giving it a watch.